phpinpractice/event-store/README.md

 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

+**It is highly recommended not to use this library for anything other than educational purposes**

+This library is an experimental prototype (yes, not a normal one; an experimental one!).
+This means that this very repository may be deleted without notice, the structure of the application invariably changed, or other stuff that will break your environment if you depend on this.

 ## Security

 If you discover any security related issues, please email me@mikevanriel.com instead of using the issue tracker.